Key to Rick's Wine Journal Comments and Notes and related Wine Terms

 Chablis A wine grape varietal.
 Authentic Chablis is made in France from pure Chardonnay.
 However, many wineries market a "Chablis" which can be any semi-dry blend of white wines.

 Champagne The famous wine growing region in France.
 Only sparkling wine that comes from the Champagne region of Northeastern France can boast this name.
-Champagne can be made from Chardonnay, Pinot Noir and/or Pinot Meunier.
+Champagne can be made from Chardonnay, Pinot Noir and Pinot Meunier grape varietals.
 Similar wines that come from anywhere else in the world are known as "Sparkling Wines."
+See our Champagne Wine Experience 2006.

 Cotes du Rhone A wine region and appellation along the Rhone River valley in the central south of France also associated with a style of wine.
 (Also Cotes du Rhone-Village).
 Blended wines , not only of the14 grape allowed grape varieties, Grenache being chief among them, but blended from village to village as well.
 Of varying quality, they are best when made by the traditional barrel fermented techniques and not the newer carbonic maceration technique (which is how Beaujolais is made, and why everything made this way tastes like Beaujolais).